Ershadh/Impulse-Radio-Time-Hopping-Transceiver/README.md

 ## Essential Modules
 1. Signal Frame Generate:

-   This module controls the choice of whether to add the channel distortion and also the amount of distortion for various distances
+   This module controls the choice of whether to add the channel distortion and also the amount of distortion for various distances by virtue of Pulse Distort Flag.
+All essential parameters such as sampling times, pulse, number of re-transmissions, distances, etc., are set to vary according to needs by simply passing their values as arguments.
 2. Interferer Frame Generate

+   This module generates interference from varying sources at different distances.
+Provision is made available to transmit with a specific power level via SIR_dB parameter.
+Pulse Distort Flag feature is also provided.
+Number of Interferers, their power levels, locations, signal distortion, anti-podal BPSK or pulse position PPM can be set to the desired requirements.

-Sample Outputs of the modules are re-produced below:
+   Time asynchronism Flag is added for re-producing more realistic results Sample Outputs of the modules are re-produced below:

 Signal Frame with frames re-transmitted for three times.
 ![Signal](Signal.jpg)

+A total of Interferers transmitting with equal power from varying distances:
 ![Signal](Interferer.jpg)

+The combined signal in the channel for three consecutive frames is displayed:
 ![Signal](Combined_Signal.jpg)

+This repository is helpful to re-create the framework of signal transmission and reception and allows one to control and experiment with almost all system parameters.

+Probability plots and Histograms for the distributio of various interesting paramters are provided in the code file.